Urban Tales: "Diary of a No" era

-The album was released as a digipack containing an extra DVD with many extras (music demos, official videos, a documentary, etc.).
+The album was released as a digipak containing an extra DVD with many extras (music demos, official videos, a documentary, etc.).

 The artwork was made in Brazil by the well known artist Guto Soares.

 "Alive" single

 In 2008, the project saw the creation of songs for the new album interrupted, when they received the invitation to create the Hymn of the Federation of Rare Diseases of Portugal (FEDRA).
 The band enters the studio with violinist Nuno Flores (The Crown) and created the theme "Alive".
 This song reached noticeable visibility throughout the country, reaching, once again, radios (Best Rock fm, RCP, Super fm) and mainstream television channels (TVI, RTP1 and RTP2).
 The theme runs out at the Chiado Fnac store on the presentation day.
 "Alive" is a CD multimedia single, which contains three songs, photos and a making of, of the song and is edited by FEDRA and distributed by Editora Compact Records.

 The work was pre produced by Marcos and Urban Tales, recorded in the Academia Estúdios and mixed and mastered by Daniel Cardoso.

 UT Live in Fnac Chiado for the "Alive" CD Presentation which sold out all the CDs in the venue.